hinaabbaskhan/bitcoin-ticker-app/README.md

 ## Goal

 The objective of this App is to learn about using Cupertino and Material Widgets in parallel and providing a different user interface depending on the platform.

+A crypto currency price checking app to monitor your bitcoin investments on the move!

 A few resources to get you started if this is your first Flutter project: